nfnth/nfnth/README.md

 #### Explore Further

 Use the [UR.Land](https://ur.land) map to visit a continent filled with amazing peoples and lands.
+Follow in the footsteps of [Roland](https://en.wikipedia.org/wiki/Roland)...

-To achieve dominion, take the following steps:
+Achieve dominion, take the following steps:

-- Create the ultimate profile
+- Store and collect artifacts to showcase (or keep private and share with key)
-- Control territory, write a land treaty, share strategy
+- Create the ultimate profile with links to your personal site
 - View real-time stats on the [UStat.us](https://ustat.us) dashboard

 And that's it!
 May the nomad wander until what he's lost is found.